Author of What to Eat When You’re Broke and Bloom Where You’re Planted online course

 - If you grow your own food, you will never be dependent on the government to help you to afford to buy food made more expensive by their onerous regulations and made less healthy by for-profit companies that process it beyond recognition, all with a government stamp of approval.
 (Not to mention how much better the quality will be.)

 - If you barter your goods or services for someone else’s goods or services, then no one else needs to be involved.
 (Although I’m sure both parties will be happy to pay the government the taxes due for the barter exchange. *cough*)

-- If you don’t send your kids to school, and instead, educate them at home, then you don’t need to get them vaccinated so they can attend school.
+- If you don’t send your kids to school and instead educate them at home, then you don’t need to jump through medical hoops if you disagree with those hoops, just so they can attend school.
 You don’t have to watch them get brainwashed into dependency like the other kids.
 You don’t have to send them to a place that is so akin to prison that they can only go to the bathroom in the minutes between bells.